Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 ## SAP S/4HANA 2023 Fully Activated Appliance Overview

-Explore the latest and greatest features of SAP S/4HANA 2023 with this fully activated appliance on Azure!
-This template deploys a **Fully configured SAP S/4HANA 2023 system**.
+Explore the latest and greatest features of SAP S/4HANA with this fully activated appliance on Azure!
+This template deploy the ABAP stack of a **Fully activated SAP S/4HANA system**.
 You can find more information about this type of deployment method in this excellent [SAP blog post by Mahesh Sardesai](https://community.sap.com/t5/enterprise-resource-planning-blogs-by-sap/s-4hana-2022-fps1-fully-activated-appliance-standard-installation/ba-p/13547947).

 ## Deployment steps

-1. **SAP Software**: You must have the SAP S/4HANA 2023 Fully Activated Appliance software.
+1. **SAP Software**: You must have the SAP S/4HANA Fully Activated Appliance software.
 Download the software media from the [SAP Software Centre](https://me.sap.com/softwarecenter).
-This deployment was build on the SAP software 51057501_1.ZIP, 51057501_2.ZIP, 51057501_3.ZIP, 51057501_4.ZIP and SWPM20SP1880003424.SAR.
+This deployment was build on the SAP software for the S/4HANA 2023 version, which are 51057501_1.ZIP, 51057501_2.ZIP, 51057501_3.ZIP, 51057501_4.ZIP and SWPM20SP1880003424.SAR.
 You might need to adjust the scripts if you are using a different version.

 2. **Storage Account**: A storage account is required to store the SAP software media.
 Create one using the Azure portal or follow [Create an Azure Storage Account and Blob Container](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal).
 Upload the SAP software media to a blob container in the storage account.
 An example of the uploaded files is shown below: